wludh/womenandtech/howthewebworks.md

 For example:

 ```
+<h3>The H3 tags tell the browser that the content between the tags constitutes a subheading</h3>

 <p>The paragraph tags tell the browser that the content between the tags constitutes a paragraph.</p>

-<h2>The H1 tags tell the browser that the content between the tags constitutes a subheading</h2>
+<small>The small tags tell the browser that the content between the tags should be, well, small.</small>
 ```

 What's that actually look like?

+<h3>The H3 tags tell the browser that the content between the tags constitutes a subheading</h3>

 <p>The paragraph tags tell the browser that the content between the tags constitutes a paragraph.</p>

-<h2>The H1 tags tell the browser that the content between the tags constitutes a subheading</h2>
+<small>The small tags tell the browser that the content between the tags should be, well, small.</small>

 ## How do you make a web page?